Ozedaval/Eye-Gaze-Technology/README.md

      - Linking Images & making the UI more friendly.
      - Unit Testing of the added features if applicable.

-#### Deliverable 5: Integrated Testing (Semester 1: Week 10 - Week 12)
+#### Integrated Testing (Semester 1: Week 10 - Week 12)
   * Integrated testing will be implemented to make sure the app is stable & does not have any major bugs.
     - Implement Integrated Testing.
     - Check for any major bugs & fix them if found.

 <h3> 2.2 Milestones</h3>